chocmake/Backup-to-Zip/README.md

 ## Limitations

-- LNK files have limits to their field length of ~32k afaict (used by the script to store the sources/destination/custom name) and CMD itself has its own max buffer size.
-Something to keep in mind as the use case for the script was originally for mostly directory paths of game saves (which are typically just the parent directory paths and some single file paths, rather than hundreds/thousands of individual source paths entered which would need to be stored in the LNK's field).
+- LNK files have a character limit of ~1023 for its arguments field (determined after more tests) and CMD has a limit of ~1021 characters for its input prompts (despite its max variable size limit being much larger).
+This means there are only so many paths that can be used for input sources and if wanting a larger number of files in the backup it's best to add the directory containing them (counts a one path) than the individual files themselves.
-- The common, widely used method to generate the LNK shortcut (WScript.Shell) fails to work with some very specific Unicode characters in filenames (in my testing U+FF1F and U+2215), while being fine with everything else I've tried.
+- The native Windows method of generating LNK shortcuts, WScript.Shell, has issues with very specific Unicode characters in paths, specifically characters that *appear like* invalid filename characters (`?`, `/`, `:`) but which are in fact valid (such as U+FF1F, U+2215, U+003A).
+Since v0.2 of the script it now has a workaround for this Windows limitation so any paths containing those specific Unicode characters are correctly handled for the backup.
 - It doesn't yet check for whether a Destination directory has write permissions for the current user and will fail to initially create the LNK if it can't write to it.
 - Only works for paths with drive letters currently (ie: won't work on unmapped network paths).